knative/eventing-contrib/contrib/kafka/Config.md

 * consumer.offsets.commitInterval (int64): How frequently to commit updated offsets. (default 1000000000)

+* consumer.offsets.autoCommit (bool): If the message are automatically committed or manually. (default true)

 * consumer.offsets.retention (int): The retention duration for committed offsets.
 If zero, disabled in which case the `offsets.retention.minutes` option on the broker will be used. (default 0 therefore disabled)

 * consumer.offsets.retry.max (int): The total number of times to retry failing commit requests during OffsetManager shutdown (default 3)